-The CAS therefore aims at productivity improvements in each of the areas of structural works, AMEP works as well as site practices.
+The CAS therefore aims to derive productivity improvements from each of the areas of structural works, AMEP works as well as site practices.

 Points are awarded based on the types of construction methods, technologies and processes adopted.
-Innovative construction technologies, methods, systems and use of advanced plant and equipment that are able to reduce manpower usage and improve site productivity are also awarded with points.
-The points are totalled to give the "Constructability Score" of the building works.
+Innovative construction technologies, methods and systems, and use of advanced plant and equipment that are capable of reducing manpower usage and improving site productivity are also awarded with points.
+The points are totaled to give the "Constructability Score" of the building works.